Number of PhD positions available: 2

 - Urban heritage and mass tourism.
 Host: ROMA3 (IT) (CLOSED)

 - Citizen Science and big data for collaborative, heritage-based planning of city development.
-Host: UNEW (UK) Vacancy to be advertised soon
+Host: UNEW (UK) VACANCY OPEN

 - Gamification methods for collaborative heritage planning.
 Host: VUA (NL) (CLOSED)